pilleatus/orientdb-tutorial-distributed-database/gitbook/tests.md

     docker stop usa

-and restart it with
+and restart it with (<tt>-a</tt> -> attach)

-    docker start usa
+    docker start -a usa

-are the usa-records still available? why?
+* are the usa-records still available? why?
 Look at the distributed configuration.
+* is after the restart the con